Author name: Elizabeth Stroup

 4 Key Questions You Should Ask Before Hiring an Accountant—And Our Straight Answers Read More »

-Business owners often ask if they can write off amounts owed by customers on unpaid invoices as deductions.
+Business owners often ask if they can write off bad debts from customers.
 The answer depends on whether the taxpayer is using the cash basis or the accrual basis of accounting.
 For cash-basis taxpayers, however, the short answer is no. You generally can’t take a deduction for unpaid amounts because your taxable income already shows only the cash you actually received.
-Cash Basis vs. Accrual Basis Accounting Why Cash-Basis Taxpayers Don’t Deduct
+Cash Basis vs. Accrual Basis Accounting Why Cash-Basis Taxpayers Don’t Deduct Unpaid Invoices At

 Scroll to Top